MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

     }
   ]
 });

+// revoke snap_dialog permission for the dApp await window.ethereum.request({
+  "method": "wallet_revokePermissions",
+  "params": [
+    {
+      "snap_dialog": {}
+    }
+  ]
+});
 ```

 The proposed changes have been implemented in the following PR against the `MetaMask/api-specs` repo: https://github.com/MetaMask/api-specs/pull/145

 ## Caveats
-The implementation of `wallet_revokePermissions` means more granular control over user permissions and, subsequently, more combinations of permissions that can be revoked.
-This increases the scope of testing to ensure that there are no edge cases that haven't been considered, or bugs.
+Adding Caveats to the implementation of `wallet_revokePermissions` means more granular control over user permissions and, subsequently, more combinations of permissions that can be revoked.
+This increases the scope of implementation so it will not be supported in the initial implementation.

 ## Implementation
 There is a [PR](https://github.com/MetaMask/core/pull/1889) open against the `MetaMask/core` repo that implements the proposed changes.